 (1) This section applies if a National Board reasonably believes —

-(a) that a condition imposed on the registration of a registered health practitioner or student registered by the Board is no longer necessary; or
+(a) that a condition imposed on the registration of a registered health practitioner or student registered in a health profession for which the Board is established is no longer necessary; or

-(b) that an undertaking given to the Board by a health practitioner or student registered by the Board is no longer necessary.
+(b) that an undertaking given to the Board by a health practitioner or student registered in a health profession for which the Board is established is no longer necessary.

 (2) The National Board may decide to remove the condition or revoke the undertaking.